ersalil/swish/README.md

 </h4>
 This information is only for educationla purpose and we are not responsible for any kind of illegal activity done by this tool.

-This tool is modified and advance version of wishfish, where you will get the web page created on google search engine.
+This tool is modified and advance version of wishfish, where you will get the web page created on google search engine and more secure tor network.

 Special Thanks to WishFish.